Mehta Basti Ram: Dogra conquest of Ladakh

-Basti Ram was one of the main officers of Zorawar's force and played a crucial role at multiple locations of the conquest of Ladakh which started in 1834.
+Basti Ram was one of the main officers of Zorawar's force and played a crucial role at multiple locations in the conquest of Ladakh which started in 1834.
 He led an attack that resulted in the capture of the Fort of Sod/Soth (in Kargil) and subsequently the Gyalpo.
 The assault included crossing the Indus River on inflated goatskins.
 During the conquest of Baltistan, which started during the end of 1840, he found a way to cross a river that had caused Zorawar's army to halt for over a month in the cold and snow.
 For this innovation, Zorawar Singh gifted Basti Ram Rs.
 500 and a pair of gold bangles.
 Basti Ram was also present during the capture of Skardu.

 After Zorawar Singh's forces captured Western Tibet, Basti Ram was appointed the governor of Taklakot (Burang).
 Soon afterwards, the Tibetans launched a counterattack during winter.
-Zorawar Singh was killed on 12 December 1941 and his army defeated.
+Zorawar Singh was killed on 12 December 1941 and his army was defeated.
 The men stationed at Taklakot fled to the British province of Kumaon.
 Basti Ram escaped to Almora where the British commissioner gave him shelter.
 By the autumn of 1846, Basti Ram was appointed the thanadar of Zanskar and "one of the confidential servants of Maharaja Gulab Sing.

 Basti Ram provided one of the earliest written accounts of the Dogra conquest of Ladakh and beyond, twelve years after the events.
 While the original version was lost, Alexander Cunningham had re-written Basti Ram's account based on a dictation by Basti Ram himself.
 August Hermann Francke notes that Basti Ram may have exaggerated the enemy numbers at certain locations.